Some Gains, Many Sacrifices: Women’s Rights in Tunisia

 Today, many feminists note the real advances women made under Bourguiba, yet argue that the state feminism he inaugurated so forcefully was still part of a “culture of political patriarchy.”

-Mahmoud, who has been carrying out extensive field research in Tunisia in recent years, says that despite all these shortcomings, state feminism there has been “a mixed force.”
+Zaki, who has been carrying out extensive field research in Tunisia in recent years, says that despite all these shortcomings, state feminism there has been “a mixed force.”
 After the 2011 uprising, Tunisian feminists “launched a battle to defend historical gains,” especially during the constitution-writing process, she says.
-“These women very shrewdly used the legacy of state feminism to push for more formal rights,” Mahmoud told me.
+“These women very shrewdly used the legacy of state feminism to push for more formal rights,” Zaki told me.
 In a sense, they “reclaimed state feminism.”

 After the uprising, the once-banned moderate Islamist party Ennahda won a majority of seats in the country’s constituent assembly.
 Yet after heated debate, the constitution ended up containing no reference to Sharia and enshrined the “equality,” rather than “complementarity,” (a term Islamists had proposed) of men and women.